 With a conserved fermion parity, we include the contribution of one of the low-energy branches where the choice of branch depends on the fermion parity of the junction.
 The resultant current has $2\pi$ periodicity.

 The nature of the low-energy and high-energy contributions to the Josephson current can be understood in terms of symmetries of the system.
 Time-reversal symmetry relates an energy at $\phi$ to one of equal value at $-\phi$.
-As a result of this and the $2\pi$ periodicity of the spectrum, the high-energy Andreev branches are even in $\phi$ about the time-reversal invariant phases $\phi=n\pi$ and the corresponding current contribution is odd, vanishing at these phases.
-For the low-energy branches, applying time-reversal brings the energy to the opposite branch related to the initial one by particle-hole symmetry.
-This implies that time-reversal flips fermion parity, signifying the anomalous time-reversal properties of Majorana-Kramers doublets.\cite{QiPRL2009} At the same time, this also means that the low-energy branches are odd in $\phi$ about $\phi=n\pi$ and the corresponding contribution to the current is even with finite currents at $\phi=n\pi$.
+As a result of this and the $2\pi$ periodicity of the spectrum, the high-energy Andreev branches are even in $\phi$ about the time-reversal-invariant phases $\phi=n\pi$, and the corresponding current contribution is odd, vanishing at these phases.
+For the low-energy branches, applying time reversal brings the energy to the opposite branch related to the initial one by particle-hole symmetry.
+This implies that time reversal flips fermion parity, signifying the anomalous time-reversal properties of Majorana--Kramers doublets.\cite{QiPRL2009} At the same time, this also means that the low-energy branches are odd in $\phi$ about $\phi=n\pi$, and the corresponding contribution to the current is even with finite currents at $\phi=n\pi$.
 Moreover, as a consequence of particle-hole symmetry, each parity sector of the low-energy Andreev levels contributes oppositely to the current.